Research

 Status:

-SMHS has approximately 120 investigators among 4 basic, 4 health sciences and 14 clinical departments, with approximately $50 million in expenditures in FY 2022.
+1. Achieved: SMHS has approximately 120 investigators among 4 basic, 4 health sciences and 14 clinical departments, with over $50 million in federal expenditures in FY 2024.

 Action 4.2

-Metric(s): Establish SMHS in the top quartile for diverse research workforce; enhanced research climate survey outcomes.
+Metric(s): Establish SMHS in the top quartile for diverse research workforce; enhance outcomes in research climate surveys.

 Timeline: 2023-2026